 Credit risk is measured in three main dimensions: PD, LGD and EAD.
-For the purpose of measuring PD, the Group has developed an internal rating system, including a number of internally developed rating models.
-The objectives of the rating system are to provide a meaningful assessment of obligor characteristics; a meaningful differentiation of credit quality; and accurate and consistent quantitative estimates of default risk, i.e. PD.
-Internal ratings and associated PD are essential in the risk management and decision-making process, and in the credit approval and corporate governance functions.
+To measure PD, the Issuer has developed an internal rating system, including several internally developed rating models.
+The objectives of the rating system are to provide a meaningful assessment of obligor characteristics; a meaningful differentiation of credit quality; and accurate and consistent quantitative estimates of default risk, i.e., PD.
+Internal ratings and associated PD values are essential in the risk management and decision-making process, and in the credit approval and corporate governance functions.

-The rating system has an obligor rating scale which reflects exclusively quantification of the risk of obligor default, or credit quality.
-The obligor rating scale has 10 rating grades for non-defaulted obligors going from '1' to '10', where '10' indicates the highest credit quality, and the grade '0' is used for defaulted obligors.
-The rating assignment is supported by rating models, which takes information such as industry classification, financial accounts and payment behaviour into account.
+The rating system has an obligor rating scale which exclusively reflects quantification of the risk of obligor default, or credit quality.
+The obligor rating scale has 10 rating grades for non-defaulted obligors going from 1 to 10, with 10 indicating the highest credit quality, and the grade 0 for defaulted obligors.
+The rating assignment is supported by rating models, where information such as industry classification, financial accounts and payment behaviour is considered.